When asked whether they have made a will, clients often use the same excuses…

 What to include

-Assets.
 It is important that everything you own is written down.
 Aside from any property assets, other things to consider are your car, jewellery, savings accounts, Premium Bonds, stocks and shares and insurance policies.
-You should also include ‘virtual’ assets: you may have a vast iTunes library, for example.
+You should also include ‘virtual’ assets: you may have a vast iTunes library, for example, or a large Bitcoin wallet.

 Once all of the information for the will is documented, it can then be drawn up by your wills and probate solicitor.